-Since we started trying to conceive (TTC) this has been the year where we have technically ‘tried’ the least.
+Since we started trying to conceive (TTC) this has been the year we’ve technically ‘tried’ the least.

 Now that there is literally no chance we can get pregnant naturally, the time between IVF cycles is officially ‘time off’ from this crazy ride.